mosip/biosdk-testing-kit/BiometricSDKTest/README.md

-## BiometricSDKTest
+# BiometricSDKTest

-BiometricSDKTest is used to test Integration and functionality of Biometric SDKs with MOSIP.
-BiometricSDKTest can be used by vendors to perform tests with their Biometric provider SDKs.
+BiometricSDKTest kit is a java based testing kit which is used to test integration and functionality of various biometrics SDKs with MOSIP.
+Using this test kit, the SDK vendors can perform various check the compatibility of their SDKs with MOSIP.

-# Pre-requisites:
+# Pre-requisites
+## Java 8

-* **Java 8** - BiometricSDKTest is completely java based application and it requires Java runtime environment to run.
-Java 8 needs to be setup before using BiometricSDKTest.
-Please use below command in Command Line (Windows) / Terminal (Linux) to check whether Java 8 is setup properly or not.
+As BiometricSDKTest is a completely java based application, it requires Java runtime environment to run.
+Java 8 needs to be setup before you use BiometricSDKTest kit.
+Please execute the below command in command line (for windows) / terminal ( for linux) to check if Java 8 is setup properly or not.
 **Command:**
 ```
 java -version
 ```
 **Expected Response:**
 ```
 java version "1.8.0_152"
 Java(TM) SE Runtime Environment (build 1.8.0_152-b16)
 ```

-* **BiometricSDKTest** - Jar file required to test Integration and run tests.

-# Configuration:
+## Configuration

-The following configuration should be done before executing BiometricSDKTest.
-These configurations should be provided in the below path:
+The below configurations should be added before executing the BiometricSDKTest.jar.
+These configurations should be places in the below file: `config/application.properties`

-* Path: config/application.properties

-**Application Properties**
+**Application properties**
 ```
 # Threshold value against which the quality check score value will be evaluated for Fingerprint biometric type.
 finger.qualitycheck.threshold.value=<Threshold value>